Buying a house for the first time can be overwhelming. Let me help you. Call me at 7073188829 and I'll give all the info you'll need to move forward.

 • Petition title inquiry

-• Meet the bank's standards as written in the escrow agreement
+• Comply with lender's requirements as written in the escrow agreement

 • Obtain title insurance policy